-To navigate among bookmarks, Select Window > Show View > Other. then choose General > Bookmarks to open the bookmarks window (see the above figure).
-Click on the iconize command (short horizontal line on the bottom right in the above figure) to iconize the bookmarks menu at the bottom right.
-Now it can be recalled just by clicking on the bookmarks icon at the lower right.
+To navigate among bookmarks, Select Window > Show View > Other. then choose General > Bookmarks to open the bookmarks window (see the bottom window in the above figure).
+Click on the iconize command (short horizontal line on the top right of the bookmarks window) to iconize the bookmarks menu (at the bottom left in this figure; where it appears will depend on how you have Eclipse laid out).
+Now it can be recalled just by clicking on the bookmarks icon.

 - Double click on a bookmark in the bookmark window to go to a bookmark.
-You can also delete a bookmark by right-clicking on the bookmark in the bookmark window and selecting Delete (this deletes the bookmark, not the line), and the bookmark window has various options like sorting that can be accessed through a menu displayed by clicking the down triangle at the upper right of the bookmark window (see the above figure).
+You can also delete a bookmark by right-clicking on the bookmark in the bookmark window and selecting Delete (this deletes the bookmark, not the line), and the bookmark window has various options like sorting that can be accessed through a menu displayed by clicking the down triangle at the upper right of the bookmark window (see figure above).

 To change the Java editor font, select Window > Preferences and then in the resulting window select General > Appearance

 > Colors and Fonts, and then in the resulting window select Java and under it Java Editor Text Font.
 Then click Edit and select the